CedarVerse/cedarml/README.md

 The format's strength lies in its ability to:
 - Capture structured interactions
 - Maintain context and relationships
-- Support multiple types of data
 - Enable clear role separation
-- Support metadata and citations

 These characteristics make it valuable in any scenario where:
 1. Tool interactions need to be documented